 - Write the script for the news report about the Queen’s missing knickers.

 - Role-play an interview with the police about the missing knickers.
 What are they doing to find them?
 Do they have any clues?

 - Carry out a hot seating activity with the family who went on a picnic to find that they had a trunk full of knickers instead of a picnic hamper!

-- Imagine that the Queen visited your school.
-What would you say to her?
+- Imagine a member of the Royal Family visiting your school.
+What would you say to them?

 - Make an invitation to ask the Queen to attend an important event in your local area.

 - The Queen has a pair of knickers with a parachute inside them, as well as a pair that float.
 Can you explain how these might work using scientific vocabulary?

 - Use painting software to decorate a pair of knickers for the Queen(see Resources below).

 - Design a pair of knickers (or other types of clothing) for another famous person.